 When Should You Buy or Rent a Hospital Bed?

 The older person’s doctor may be the first to recommend and prescribe a hospital bed.
+And any medical staff that takes care of the elderly at home will agree since this type of bed will make their need to use the knowledge they gained while acquiring advanced medical certification much less likely, as these beds can reduce the chances for an emergency situation.
 The elderly patient may suffer from respiratory problems, congestive heart failure, or other medical problems that require that his head be elevated sufficiently while resting.

 Older people are good candidates for a hospital bed when they cannot change their body position when sleeping in a traditional bed.
 Or they may not be able to sleep well in a regular bed.
 If an elderly loved one struggles with physical stability, the side rails of a hospital bed provide much-needed support when the older adult gets in and out of bed.
 These guardrails act as barriers to prevent a weakened person from getting out of bed and sustaining further injury.

 Older people who spend too much time in bed are prone to developing ulcers.
 Hospital beds equipped with air mattresses can provide alternating pressure, which helps keep pressure sores at bay.
 These pressure mattresses also help to distribute the older person’s body weight evenly.

 The remote control is another feature of hospital beds.
 Remote control or buttons on the side of the bed are used to change the bed’s height or change its position.
 Caregivers or the elderly without physical strength depend on the remote control or the buttons to raise and lower the bed.